Highlights of 2015-16

 28 October 2015

 How would we wish to die?
 Modern medicine has for long been focused on extending life and on postponing death as long as possible.
 But perhaps more attention should be focused on deciding how we wish to spend our last days, on the quality of life rather than its quantity, on accepting death rather than struggling (always in vain in the end) to prevent it.
 Ancient thinkers lived in very different demographic conditions and yet they too were preoccupied with the nature of the Good Death.
 Their ideas intersect as well as contrast with, those of specialists in end of life care.
-Four speakers, two experts on ancient thought, two on modern practice, will compare views.
+Four speakers, two experts on ancient thought, two on modern practice, compared views.

 Speakers: Prof. Andrew Cooper (Tavistock and Portman NHS Trust), Dr Mary Bradbury (British Psychoanalytical Society), Prof. Michael Trapp (KCL), Prof. Eleanor Robson (UCL), chaired by Paul Jenkins, OBE (CEO of the Tavistock and Portman NHS Foundation Trust)